14 December 2018

 and Lichfield Cathedral

-We are in the second week of Advent.
-Today [14 December], the Church Calendar commemorates Saint John of the Cross (1542-1591), the Spanish Carmelite friar and mystic and friend of Saint Teresa of Avila.
-He was the descendant of a Jewish family that had converted to Christianity at the time of the Spanish Inquisition.
+Today the calendar of the Church remembers Saint John of the Cross (1542-1591), the Spanish Carmelite friar and mystic and friend of Saint Teresa of Ávila.
+He was a major figure in the Counter-Reformation and a mystic, and is also recognised as a Doctor of the Church.
+Born Juan de Yepes y Álvarez near Ávila, he – like Saint Teresa – was a member of a converso family, descended from Jews who were forced to convert to Christianity at the time of the Spanish Inquisition.

 USPG, founded in 1701, is an Anglican mission agency supporting churches around the world in their mission to bring fullness of life to the communities they serve.